jevakallio/cloudflare-pages-react-sqlite-starter/README.md

 npx wrangler d1 create <your-database-name>
 ```

+If you haven't yet logged into your Cloudflare account, you will be prompted to do so now.
+If you don't yet have an account, you can create one at this point.

-This will print a D1 database configuration into your terminal.
+Once the command completes, it will print a D1 database configuration into your terminal.
 Copy it and add it to your [`wrangler.toml`](./wrangler.toml) file in the project root directory:

 ```toml
 [[d1_databases]]